ejoebstl/eexnetworklibrary/Documentation/Extending-the-Router.md

 The WAN emulator will then forward the frame to the router which will send it out to the according interface (white arrow).

+You can find the complete code and XNL file [here](../Examples/Extended-Router).

 The next step is to implement custom [Traffic Handlers](Implementing-own-Traffic-Handlers.md) to actually access frame properties.